 The discussion session attracted the attention of many leaders, experts and journalists.

-During the following discussion, the moderator also frequently used AI-generated videos based on verified documents, to show how the proper use of AI can absolutely help journalists save time while still being able to create vivid, quality, and accurate journalistic products.
+During the following discussion, the moderator also frequently used AI-generated videos based on verified documents, to show that the proper use of AI can absolutely help journalists save time while still being able to create vivid, quality, and accurate journalistic products.

-In his presentation, Mr. Nguyen Quang Dong, Director of the Institute for Policy Studies and Media Development (IPS), presented the results of a practical survey on the level of AI application in Vietnamese press agencies.
+In his speech, Mr. Nguyen Quang Dong, Director of the Institute for Policy Studies and Media Development (IPS), presented the results of a practical survey on the level of AI application in Vietnamese press agencies.

 Speakers and delegates attending the discussion session